-Are you a Ford fan or a Chevy devotee?
+Are you a Ford fan or a Chevy champion?
 Whichever you choose, it's no doubt that passions run high between the two camps!

-In November of 1911, Louis Chevrolet and his investors founded the Chevrolet Motor Company, but it wasn't until two years later that auto manufacturing was changed forever.
+In November of 1911, William Durant, with his partner, race car driver Louis Chevrolet, and other investors, founded the Chevrolet Motor Company, but it wasn't until two years later that auto manufacturing was changed forever.

 On Dec.
 1, 1913, Henry Ford (founder of Ford Motor Company) started up the first moving assembly line.
 That day changed history forever by efficiently improving the speed with which auto manufacturers produce vehicles.
 And most still use the process today.

-After more than a century, many Americans find themselves among one of the country's most hotly contested debates.
+After more than a century, many Americans find themselves on one side or the other of one of the country's most hotly contested debates.
 Are you Ford Tough or like Chevy, do you run deep?
 Do you like to fly down the highway in a Camaro or are you more of a Mustang person?
 Through the decades, these two manufacturers have put it all on the line and fought head-to-head to outproduce and outperform each other.

 It's one thing to be a Ford or Chevy person, but it's another to be able to distinguish which vehicle was manufactured by which company — and it's not always that easy.